Violent Cop: Original screenplay

 According to producer Kazuyoshi Okuyama, the film was originally meant to be a film adaptation of Ryūzō Saki’s novel Travelers of the Southern Cross (旅人たちの南十字星, Tabidachi no Minami Juujisei).
-With the script already completed, an adaptation of this insurance fraud scandal was set to take shape with Kinji Fukusaku as director, Fumio Kōnami as screenwriter, and Beat Takeshi and Takanori Jinnai as the leading roles.
+With the script already completed, an adaptation of this insurance fraud scandal was set to take shape with Kinji Fukasaku as director, Fumio Kōnami as screenwriter, and Beat Takeshi and Takanori Jinnai as the leading roles.
 When, right before filming began, Kitano instigated a raid on Friday, a Japanese magazine, and The New York Times reported that Takeshi:

 With 11 friends whom he described as part of his army, he marched into the offices of Friday, a scandal magazine, and roughed up a senior editor and four staff members.
 The comedian, one of the most popular entertainers in Japan, told the police that he could no longer restrain himself after a Friday photographer had intrusively taken pictures of his female companion.

 The Friday raid incident caused the original plan of the film to be completely washed away.
 Due to the incident, there were talks of replacing Kitano with another actor that was just then doing really well in the Kansai region, but after various people looked at the script, this too was washed away.

 After the producer and director discussed what to do about the whole thing, they came to the conclusion that since this movie was to be Beat Takeshi’s grand return, there was no way they could have a convicted criminal play the role of a criminal.
 And thus, the film became about a police detective.

 Director

 According to Fukasaku, he stepped down as director since he was against producer Okuyama’s action elements and was unable to agree on a schedule that worked for him.
-On the other hand, according to Okuyama, Fukusaku and Kitano butted heads a lot about how to move forward with filming.
+On the other hand, according to Okuyama, Fukasaku and Kitano butted heads a lot about how to move forward with filming.
 Kitano pushed for a single take model, stating, “I’ve staked my career on single attempts since I was a part of Asakusa Kids.
 The more and more we do retakes, all the freshness and passion in the acting will fade away.”
-(Note: "浅草から自分たちは一発勝負で笑わせてきた。繰り返せば繰り返すほど鮮度も熱量も薄れていく") And so, it is said that Fukusaku stepped down at Okuyama’s recommendation since he was unwilling to flinch on his style.
+(Note: "浅草から自分たちは一発勝負で笑わせてきた。繰り返せば繰り返すほど鮮度も熱量も薄れていく") And so, it is said that Fukasaku stepped down at Okuyama’s recommendation since he was unwilling to flinch on his style.

 In the end, Okuyama asked Kitano to become the director, promising him complete freedom with schedule and directorial style.
 Kitano accepted with the single exception that he was allowed to edit the script as he pleased, staking his name and honor on the project.
 Production staff were generally unconvinced a comedian could direct a film, offering pointers as he went along, but due to the tight schedule, they ended up letting him do as he pleased.